FerranVGithub/ItemFramer/README.md

 * Still expierencing issues?
-  * Create a discussion in the discussion section explaining what issues you are having and what version of the datapack you are using.
+  * Create an issue thread in the issues section explaining what issues you are having and what version of the datapack you are using.
 ##